Cascade Mountain

 • Elevation gain: 1,940 feet

 The trail up Cascade Mountain drops away from the highway via a set of stairs and crosses a bridge before reaching the trail register.
-After that, it immediately begins to ascend at moderate grades, weaving between large rocks as it goes.
-The path levels off and crosses a stream at 0.6 mile, where there is a nice cascading waterfall.
-After crossing the brook on rocks, the trail swings left and begins to climb more steeply until it reaches Cascade's ridge at 1.4 miles.
-Swinging right, the path follows the ridge at easy to moderate grades until it reaches a steep section of open rock at 1.8 miles.
-Good views at the top encourage a well-deserved break, but the best is still yet to come.
+After that, it immediately begins to ascend at moderate grades.
+The path levels off and crosses a stream at 0.6 miles, and another brook on rocks shortly after.
+The trail swings left and begins to climb steeply up rocky terrain until it reaches Cascade's ridge at 1.4 miles.
+Swinging right, the path follows the ridge at moderate grades, with some intermixed rock slab sections, one of which holds views towards the High Peaks.

-Re-entering the woods, the path continues its easy to moderate ascent to a junction with the trail to Porter Mountain at 2 miles (0.8 mile to the summit, elevation 4,058 feet).
-That side trip is a great way to extend this hike and visit two High Peaks in one outing.
+Re-entering the woods, the path continues its moderate ascent to a junction with the trail to Porter Mountain at 2 miles.
+Turning right takes you to Porter, 0.8 miles to the summit.
+Turning left, you ascend less than a half mile to the summit of Cascade.
+Bring a map

-Continuing straight, the open rocks of Cascade's summit soon appear above the stunted spruce and balsam fir growth.
-From this point, paint blazes on the rocks mark the route as it quickly gains the summit at 2.4 miles.
-Be sure to avoid stepping on the fragile vegetation as you make your way to the incredible, 360-degree panoramic views on the summit.
+The open rock of Cascade's summit appears quickly after the junction.
+From this point, yellow blazes on the rocks and professionally-built cairns mark the route as it steeply gains the summit.
+Be sure to avoid stepping on the fragile vegetation as you make your way to the panoramic views on the summit.

 Cascade in winter